 Rheumatic fever is a disease that may develop after an infection with group A streptococcus bacteria (such as strep throat or scarlet fever).
-The disease can affect the heart, joints, skin, and brain.
+It can cause severe illness in the heart, joints, skin, and brain.

 Rheumatic fever is still common in countries that have a lot of poverty and poor health systems.
 It does not often occur in the United States and other developed countries.
 When rheumatic fever does occur in the US, it is most often in small outbreaks.
 The latest outbreak in the US was in the 1980s.

 Rheumatic fever mainly affects children ages 5 to 15 who have had strep throat or scarlet fever.
 If it occurs, it develops about 14 to 28 days after these illnesses.